 In some cases, you can even borrow money against the policy as well depending on the circumstances.
 However, the money must be repaid while the holder of the policy is still alive.
 Otherwise, it will be drawn out from the death benefit.

-How to Calculate the Cash Surrender Value of Life Insurance?
+How to Calculate the Cash Surrender Value (CSV) of Life Insurance?

 Essentially, the life insurance cash surrender value is going to be less than the face value of the policy or the death benefit.
-By deciding to take the cash surrender value, you will terminate the policy at that point.
+By deciding to take the CSV, you will terminate the policy at that point.
 It is possible however that you may earn more income from the earnings that the premiums are providing which may entitle you to dividends.

 To accurately calculate the amount, the first step is to go over the amount of premiums you have made each month.
 This is the base value that you can remove from your life insurance policy without having it taxed.
 The next step is looking at the amount of dividends that you have earned over that time.
 This information should be made available to you by the insurance agency.